 Synonym: Greek Kolpos: vagina; use of terms like colpotomy and colporrhaphy.

-It goes upward and backwards from the vestibule of vagina (a cleft between the labia minora) to the uterus.
-It is located between the bladder and urethra in front and rectum and anal canal behind.
+From the vestibule of the vagina (a cleft between the labia minora) to the uterus, it goes both upwards and backwards.
+It is situated between the bladder and urethra in front and rectum and the anal canal behind.

 The axis of the vagina corresponds with the axis of the pelvic outlet.

 Size And Shape